 For completely stress free transfer between Venice and Zagreb, choose your private car transfer.
 The driver will pick you up at your Venice accommodation, take care of your luggage and drive in air-conditioned vehicle to your Zagreb hotel or apartment.

 If you decide to drive on this route, you should know that total distance is about 385 kilometers.
-The drive will take around 5 hours, but it will take a longer depending on the border check.
+The drive will take around 3h 30 minutes.

-We advise you to book your car through Rentalcars where you can compare a huge range of car hire deals from leading rental companies and find the best one for you.
+Visit Discover Cars to compare car hire deals from leading rental companies and find the most affordable for you.